 Native American Educational & Cultural Center

 Visit with native artisans, try children's activities and games, and see one-of-a-kind artifacts.
-Of special note is the Edward S. Curtis photo collection.
+Of special note is the Edward S. Curtis photo attraction.